 Wanaka, New Zealand, is located in the Southern Alps, about four hours from Franz Josef Glacier and just over an hour from Queenstown.
 Like its more famous neighbor, Queenstown, Wanaka is home to a vast sparkling lake, snow-capped mountains, river valleys, alpine meadows, and dense forests.
-However, Wanaka is more low-key than Queenstown, with fewer tourists and more peaceful for those travelers who need some downtime.
-So for those who want an alpine adventure but don’t like the crowds, Wanaka is a great option.
+However, Wanaka is more low-key than Queenstown, with fewer tourists and more peaceful for travelers needing downtime.
+So, for those who want an alpine adventure but don’t like the crowds, Wanaka is a great option.

-We love Wanaka for a couple of days of adventure and a few down days to relax.
-In terms of adventure, most of the activities in Queenstown can also be enjoyed in Wanaka, despite Wanaka’s smaller size.
+We love Wanaka for a couple of adventure days and a few down days to relax.
+Regarding adventure, most of the activities in Queenstown can also be enjoyed in Wanaka despite Wanaka’s smaller size.
 Go hiking in a national park, try your hand at fly fishing, feel the river water from a jet boat, or take a helicopter to a remote peak for the ultimate selfie.

-In terms of relaxation, Wanaka is surrounded by the natural beauty that allows you to rest and rejuvenate, wilderness style.
+In terms of relaxation, Wanaka is surrounded by the natural beauty that allows you to rest and rejuvenate in wilderness style.

 Places to stay in Wanaka:

 There are fewer places to stay here than in Queenstown, and they tend to be smaller.
 However, they still run the full range of budgets and styles.
-You’ll find three, four, and five-star accommodation options in and around Wanaka.
-Some of our favorites take up acres and acres of land, creating a natural playground to enjoy both land and water (whether that’s on a lake or a river).
+You’ll find three-, four-, and five-star accommodation options in and around Wanaka.
+Some of our favorites take up acres and acres of land, creating a natural playground to enjoy both land and water (whether on a lake or a river).

-There are fewer chain hotels here than in other places, so we recommend splurging on an authentic wilderness lodge.
+There are fewer chain hotels here than elsewhere, so we recommend splurging on an authentic wilderness lodge.
 Some are truly luxurious, while others are more like country inns or small resorts.
-Since there are fewer places to stay here relative to Queenstown, and since each of those places is unique, ensure to book early to get the location most suited to your interests.
+Since there are fewer places to stay here relative to Queenstown, and each is unique, ensure to book early to get the location most suited to your interests.
 A New Zealand expert travel agent can help you decide what will suit your needs.